Overcoming the Unique Challenges of Novel Cannabinoids With Chromatography

 Comprehensive cannabinoid profiling is one of the cornerstones of the cannabis sector.
 As the market has matured in recent years, attitudes in cannabis testing have shifted away from the narrow scope of quick potency tests and towards the detailed insights afforded by full cannabinoid profiling.
 This type of testing relies in a large part on chromatography techniques.

-Orlowicz will explore the challenges of cannabinoid testing further in his Analytical Cannabis webinar The Analytical Landscape of Cannabis Testing Session 1: Potency Testing on January 20, 2022.
-Register here to attend.
+Orlowicz explored the challenges of cannabinoid testing further in his Analytical Cannabis webinar The Analytical Landscape of Cannabis Testing Session 1: Potency Testing, which took place on January 20, 2022.
+Register here to watch the webinar on-demand now.

 Dealing with THC isomers in chromatography